MobilePayDev/MobilePay-Invoice/README.md

 Integrating to MobilePay invoice is technically a multistep process involving creating an app in our API gateway, subscribing to the invoice product and calling the invoice RESTful API's on behalf of onboarded merchants.</br>
 In the sections below, the following steps will be explained.
 1. Merchant onboarding
-2. Subscribing to the Invoice product through the API Connect gateway
+2. Subscribing to the Invoice product through the API gateway
 3. Using OpenID Connect enabling integrators to call the invoice API on-behalf of merchants
 4. How does the Invoice API look like and how is it called.